creationix/bench-suite/README.markdown

 Most real apps have some sort of persistent database.
 Provided in this repo is a simple mock database.
 The source is in `db.c`.
 Build is using the included Makefile.
 Make sure to pull in the libuv submodule.

 This is a small and fast event-based tcp server.
-To query, simply connect and write your key to the socket as a null-terminated string with table first, then row key.
-For example, the key `orange` in the table `colors` would be queried with `"colors/orange\0"`.
+To query, simply connect and write your key to the socket as a newling-terminated string with table first, then row key.
+For example, the key `orange` in the table `colors` would be queried with `"colors/orange\n"`.

-It will then respond with the JSON representation of that entry as a null terminated string.
+It will then respond with the JSON representation of that entry as a newline terminated string.
 This single-threaded server is event-based so you can have as many concurrent connections to it as you want.

 Also it supports pipelining.
 Meaning you can send a second query on the same socket connection before waiting for the response to the first.